How to Study for the LSAT

 -It’s a lot!
 But packing it all into a few months is the best way to do it.
 People get discouraged when they spend months working on the LSAT, especially when it’s hard to see yourself making improvements week by week.
 Packing it into a short time prevents that.

-–If you get to the point where you can not just do, but also explain every question in the LSATPrep books recommended (why the right answer is right and why the wrong answers are wrong), you can get a 165+
+–If you get to the point where you can not just do, but also explain every question in Khan Academy (why the right answer is right and why the wrong answers are wrong), you can get a 165+

 -This is both how you should approach the questions, and, more importantly, how to analyze a question you got incorrect